FAQs: Michigan’s No Fault Auto Insurance Changes

 Uninsured

-Uninsured motorist coverage protects you if you're in an accident with an at-fault driver who doesn't have any automobile insurance.
+Uninsured motorist coverage protects you if you're in an accident with an at-fault driver who lacks automobile insurance.

 How does the Michigan Catastrophic Claim Association (MCCA) Work?

-The Michigan Catastrophic Claims Association, created by the state in 1978, collects fees and then distributes funds in the event of an accident.
-All Michigan drivers pay a fee of $220 per vehicle (the amount in 2019-2020).
+The Michigan Catastrophic Claims Association, created by the state in 1978, collects fees and distributes funds in the event of an accident.
+All Michigan drivers pay $220 per vehicle (the amount in 2019-2020).
 This fee goes toward the association's fund.

 So, when an accident occurs, a Michigan driver receives unlimited, lifetime medical benefits as part of the no-fault law – it's seamless to the injured.
 The MCCA reimburses insurers when a claim surpasses $580,000.

-Once you've reached your coverage limit under the PIP and BI lines of your policy, an injured party can come after your personal assets.
-An umbrella policy might be a good consideration for your situation.
+Once you've reached your coverage limit under your policy's PIP and BI lines, an injured party can come after your personal assets.
+An umbrella policy might be a reasonable consideration for your situation.

 Would an Umbrella Policy Help Protect Me with the Michigan No-Fault Auto Insurance Changes?

-An umbrella policy does just what it sounds like – it's an additional policy that covers you.
-It provides extra liability insurance that reaches beyond the limits of your current auto (home, or watercraft) insurance and protects your net worth.
+An umbrella policy is just what it sounds like—it's an additional policy that covers you.
+It provides extra liability insurance that extends beyond your current auto (home or watercraft) insurance limits and protects your net worth.

 What if I have Suffered a Previous Injury?

-If you are already receiving payments from an auto accident that occurred in the past, or an accident that occurs between now and July 1, 2020, you will continue to receive the current unlimited benefit.
-This is regardless of the PIP amount you choose in the future.
+Suppose you are already receiving payments from an auto accident that occurred in the past or an accident between now and July 1, 2020.
+In that case, you will continue to receive the current unlimited benefit, regardless of the PIP amount you choose in the future.

 I Have Questions Not Answered Here.
 What Should I Do?